Dhruv-Maxima/youtube-video-speed-maxxer/README.md

-# YouTube 13x Speed Controller
+# YouTube videos Speed Controller

 A simple browser bookmarklet to speed up YouTube and web videos up to 15x.